TermCIC/MiTemperature2_WindowsReader/README.md

 ReadMi aims to allow Windows users to fetch environmental monitoring data from Xiaomi LYWSD03MMC sensors, which is a light weight and super cheap BLE Temperature/humidity sensor.
 This software allows you to turn your LYWSD03MMC sensors into dataloggers for your research.

 Specific details
-Language: 100% Python
+Language: 100% Python,
-Library: Bleak, asyncio
+Library used: Bleak, asyncio

 That's all.
 Just ensure you have Python 3.7+ installed